Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Introduction

-Real-world instances of cyber-attacks that led to compromising ESAs have already been witnessed \cite{EVHack}.
-Large-scale changes in demand (amounting to several mega-watts) have also been witnessed due to synchronised actions from a large number of customers (though they did involve cyber-attacks).
-The notable incidents include the following: \begin{itemize} \item The “TV pick-up” effect is experienced by the GB grid, which refers to a rapid surge or drop in electricity demand during popular football events.
+Real-world and isolated instances of cyber-attacks compromising ESAs have already been observed, such as the compromise of the EV charger display to show inappropriate images \cite{EVHack}.
+To the best of our knowledge, cyber-attacks leading to large-scale changes in the power demand (amounting to several mega-watts) have not been witnessed.
+However, sudden surges due to the synchronized actions from several customers are frequently observed during the “TV pick-up” effect in the GB grid.
 For instance, during England’s victory over Germany in UEFA EURO 2020, National Grid witnessed a “1 GW pick-up in electricity demand at half-time in the match, and around a 1.6~GW pick-up after full-time (equivalent power to around 320 million light bulbs and 888,000 kettles)’’.

-\item The “Pan-India Lights Switch Off Event” on 5 April 2020, in which the Indian government urged citizens to switch off electric lights and light lamps to show their support in the fight against the COVID pandemic, resulted in a nationwide demand drop of 31 GW.
+The “Pan-India Lights Switch Off Event” on 5 April 2020, in which the Indian government urged citizens to switch off electric lights and light lamps to show their support in the fight against the COVID pandemic resulted in a nationwide demand drop of 31 GW.
+As these were anticipated events (such as the TV pickup effect), the forecasting teams working with the grid operators were able to predict the demand surge/drop and suitable balancing mechanisms, such as pumped storage hydroelectric power stations, were dispatched to maintain the system balance.
+However, in case of a cyber event resulting in large-scale load changes, such surges/drops in demand may be completely unanticipated, potentially causing significant disruption.

-\item The heatwave in California in September 2022 severely stressed the power grid.
-Subsequent SMS messages sent by the governor’s office to 27 million residents urging them to turn off non-essential power resulted in a drop of 2GW demand.